Asynchronous Capacity per Unit Cost: Proofs of Results

-For the second error event, pure noise produces some output $Y^N$ that is jointly typical with $C(m')$.
-From Sanov's theorem and the continuity of the Kullback-Leibler distance (needed only in the first argument) the probability of this event happening at a particular time is upper bounded by
+For the second error event $\E_2$, pure noise produces some output $Y^n$ that is jointly typical with $C^n(m')$.
+The probability that a noise generated $Y^n$ together with $C^n(m')$ yields an empirical type $J$ is upper bounded by

-for all $N$ large enough.
-Here $D(XY||X,Y_\star)$ refers to the Kullback-Leibler distance between, on the one hand, the joint distribution of $X$ and $Y$ and, on the other hand, the product of the distributions of $X$ and $Y_\star$.
-Hence, taking a union bound over all times where noise could produce such output, we get
+by \cite[Lemma 1.2.6]{CK}---recall that $D(J||XY_\star)$ refers to the Kullback-Leibler distance between, on the one hand, the joint distribution $J$, and on the other hand, the product of the distributions of $X$ and $Y_\star$.
+Hence, by taking a union bound over all typical $J$'s that satisfy \eqref{close} ($\poly(n)$ of them by Fact~\ref{fact:1}), and by using the continuity of the Kullback-Leibler distance, \footnote{Technically, the divergence is not continuous if, for example, both distributions are $0$ at the same point.
+However, at points of discontinuity, the discontinuity can only help since the divergence becomes infinite, and it is easily seen that the corresponding error event has zero probability. } the probability that a noise generated $Y^n$ is typical with $C^n(m')$ is upper bounded by

+for any $\varepsilon>0$ and all $n$ large enough.
+Finally, by taking a union bound over all (less than $A$) times where noise could produce such an output, we get